 Can you please describe briefly how you’ve tested the app?

-Hunter: I first tested it on a commercial with DP Hunter Robert Baker.
-He happened to be hosting a meet-up for Cinematography Salon (a private group for cinematographers) that same weekend, so he invited me to come do a demo of PocketControl.
+Hunter: I first used PocketControl on a commercial with DP Hunter Robert Baker.
+He happened to be hosting a meet-up for Cinematography Salon (a private group for cinematographers) that same weekend, so he invited me to come do a demo of the app.
 It was a huge hit!
 I got lots of great feedback from NYC Cinematographers, operators, and ACs, which I sent Pomfort’s way.
 Pomfort was great about responding to feedback.

 I had initial concerns about how PocketControl overwrote the looks on camera by default.
 In response to that Pomfort offered various implementations to more safely revise how that protocol was handled.

-From your experience with the app: Where and how would you use it again and for which situations do you see the biggest benefit of PocketControl?
+From your experience with PocketControl: Where and how would you use it again and for which situations do you see the biggest benefit of PocketControl?

 Was there anything that you particularly liked about PocketControl, or something you would still wish for?